ABOUT TEXAS BAPTISTS

 Texas Baptists, or the Baptist General Convention of Texas (BGCT), seeks to connect more than 5,300 affiliated Baptist churches in Texas with resources to aid in their work to fulfill God’s mission.
 Since its inception in 1886, Texas Baptists has been actively involved in education and social ministries, as well as evangelism and missions.

-by Texas Baptists Communication on June 17, 2020 in news
+by Texas Baptists Communications on August 3, 2020 in news

 Student ministry switches from international to local missions work due to COVID-19